Create a Personal Forensics Lab Part 1: The Primary Domain Controller

 NAT Configuration

-With the DC effectively acting as a router in order to provide Internet to the private lab network, it needs to have the Remote Access role installed and correctly configured, otherwise there will be weird routing issues internally which present as VMs being able to resolve Internet domain names via ping, but unable to receive ICMP responses.
+With the DC effectively acting as a router to provide Internet to the private lab network, it needs to have the Remote Access role installed and correctly configured, otherwise there will be weird routing issues internally which present as VMs being able to resolve Internet domain names via ping, but unable to receive ICMP responses.

 In Server Manager, click Manage, then Add Roles and Features: